Texas Tightens Disclosure Rules Following Medicaid Investigation

 The Center for Public Integrity and NPR had found that the fired drug board member had earned more than $700,000 in perks from drugmakers yet still voted on their medicines.

-Before the story published, a New York Medicaid official divested his pharmaceutical stock after a Center reporter's inquiries and a New York drug board member resigned, having failed to fully disclose his ties to drugmakers.
+Before the story published, a New York Medicaid official divested his pharmaceutical stock after a center reporter's inquiries and a New York drug board member resigned, having failed to fully disclose his ties to drugmakers.

 The Center for Public Integrity is a nonpartisan, nonprofit investigative news organization in Washington, D.C.
 You can follow Liz Essley Whyte on Twitter at @l_e_whyte.